charlesteel/sr2encryption_node/README.md

 Before you can start encrypting data you must create an encryption key within your account.
 You have the option of adding some additional authentication data in Base64 format to the key that will be created.
 But it will be needed for all future operations with the key that is created.

+The key material is stored on the SR2 Encryption Server securely and cannot be accessed by our team.
+They are encrypted using the License Secret that you were provided at the start of your service.

 ``` js
 var sr2encryption = require('sr2encryption')('yourhost.sr2encryption.com','licenseid','licene secret');